safaricom/mpesa-php-sdk/readme.md

 **C2B Payment Request**

-This is used to Simulate atranser of funds between a customer and business.
+This is used to Simulate transfer of funds between a customer and business.

 `$mpesa= new \Safaricom\Mpesa\Mpesa();`